codeShinobi-sarthak/DSA_patterns_mastery_with_notes/src/prefix_sum/practice_questions.md

-🚀 Here's a hand-picked list of **important DSA problems** to practice using the **Prefix Sum pattern**, ranging from easy to hard — each one helps you master a different twist of the concept.
+🚀 Here's a hand-picked list of **important DSA problems** to code_forces using the **Prefix Sum pattern**, ranging from easy to hard — each one helps you master a different twist of the concept.

 ---